JamesonWelch/research/news_headlines/readme.md

-Pyhton webapp using Flask to scrape main headlines from selected news sources
+Python webapp using Flask to scrape main headlines from selected news sources